About MUST | Sign up to MUST e-news | 2016 Season

 Interested in becoming involved?
 We have loads of artistic and technical opportunities for a variety of people from actors to production managers to curators to designers.
 Our activities are open to all students - no experience is needed, just enthusiasm and dedication.

-If you have any questions about the 2016 season or wish to make an appointment to discuss your potential involvement, send an email to Artistic Director Yvonne Virsik at firstname.lastname@example.org
+If you have any questions or wish to make an appointment to discuss your potential involvement at MUST, send an email to Artistic Director Yvonne Virsik at email@example.com

 An adaptation of Frank Wedekind's Spring Awakening